mcadriaans/ml_credit-card-fraud-detection/README.md

-# 💳Credit Card Fraud Detection
+# 💳Credit Card Fraud Detection - A binary classification problem
-Binary Classification

 ## Project Overview ✨
 This project focuses on detecting fraudulent credit card transactions, a critical task in the financial industry.
 The primary challenge in this domain is the extreme class imbalance, where fraudulent transactions are a tiny fraction of the total.
 This notebook explores various techniques to handle this imbalance, including different resampling strategies and cost-sensitive learning, culminating in a robust XGBoost model optimized using Bayesian hyperparameter tuning with Optuna.